fluxsocial/Junto/README.md

 # JUNTO

-(Depreciated, see: https://github.com/juntofoundation/communities for latest holochain application)
+## (*This Repo Is Depreciated*, see: https://github.com/juntofoundation/communities for latest holochain application)

 Junto is a new breed of social media founded in the spirit of authenticity.
 Our goal is to rebalance our relationship with technology through more conscious design patterns, distributed technology and a nonprofit approach.